calum74/econv/README.md

     while x >= output_size
     return x
 ```
 Whilst this is correct, it is not very efficient in terms of its entropy conversion.
 It loses entropy for three reasons.
 Firstly, the algorithm may loop several times, and entropy is lost on each iteration.
 Secondly, the condition `>=` itself destroys entropy, and thirdly, the residual entropy in `x` is thrown away each iteration.

-There is another limitation, which is that `input_size` must be larger than `output_size`.
+Another limitation is that `input_size` must be larger than `output_size`.

-*econv* uses a modified algorithm that addresses these problems:
+_econv_ uses a modified algorithm that addresses these problems:

 ```
 init():